na-na-hi/renget/archive/unesm.md

 “It’s a topographical map.
 The colors represent elevations.
 I’m surprised he put in that much detail for us.”

+Cyndaquil nodded.
 “Sexy and smart, huh?
 That sheep’s really something.”

 After we had walked for an hour, the ground began to get noticeably steeper.
 It was still manageable, so we pressed onwards.
 Soon the temperature started to drop.